 Effect on other credits.
-The amount of this credit will not change the amount of your refundable tax credits.
-A refundable tax credit, such as the earned income credit or the refundable amount of your child tax credit, is an amount that you would receive as a refund even if you did not otherwise owe any taxes.
+The amount of this credit won't change the amount of your refundable tax credits.
+A refundable tax credit, such as the earned income credit or the refundable amount of your child tax credit, is an amount that you would receive as a refund even if you didn't otherwise owe any taxes.

 Maximum credit.
 This is a nonrefundable credit.
-The amount of the credit in any year cannot be more than the amount of tax that you would otherwise pay (not counting any refundable credits) in any year.
-If your tax liability is reduced to zero because of other nonrefundable credits, such as the credit for child and dependent care expenses, then you will not be entitled to this credit.
+The amount of the credit in any year can't be more than the amount of tax that you would otherwise pay (not counting any refundable credits) in any year.
+If your tax liability is reduced to zero because of other nonrefundable credits, such as the credit for child and dependent care expenses, then you won't be entitled to this credit.